ymolists/website/src/routes/blog/october-2018-release.md

 Most projects need special tools, which can be provided by naming a custom Docker image in your _.gitpod_ file.

 Starting today, you can point to a _Dockerfile_ that sits next to the _.gitpod_ file.
 Gitpod will take care of building and caching it for you.
-Instead of managing your own docker builds and versions, simply put the _Dockerfile_ into the repository and you will always have a working setup for the branch at hand.
+Instead of managing your own Docker builds and versions, simply put the _Dockerfile_ into the repository and you will always have a working setup for the branch at hand.

 Please read [Gero’s post](/blog/docker-in-gitpod) explaining this feature in more detail.